JessicaNepomuceno/JessicaNepomuceno/README.md

 I'm from Brazil and I live in the city of Cuiabá in the state of Mato Grosso.
 Currently, i study completely online degree in System Analysis and Development at the University Descomplica.

-I work with Information of Technology for five years, being that, 3 years working as a backend developer and web developer.
+I work with Information of Technology for 5 years, being that, 3 years working as a backend developer and web developer.

 I have knowledge/experience with: